-- 6.2.1 The master shall ensure that while within Wellington Harbour: - (a) automatic-steering "pilot" devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and - (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and - (c) anchors are to be immediately available for use in an emergency, and capable of being lowered without power; and

-- (d) all information from aids to navigation and charts is fully monitored; and - (e) an appropriate passage plan is safely carried out. - 6.2.2 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar and depth recording devices, are to be in continuous operation and fully utilised. - 6.2.3 The number of persons on the bridge of the vessel shall be sufficient to enable compliance with subclause 6.2.1. - 6.2.4 All commercial vessels in Wellington Harbour shall maintain a listening watch on VHF Ch 14. - 6.2.5 Any vessel, where the master is exercising a pilotage exemption, shall inform "Wellington Harbour Radio" of the master's name.
+- 6.2.3 The master shall ensure that while within Wellington Harbour: - (a) automatic-steering "pilot" devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and - (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and - (c) anchors are to be immediately available for use in an emergency, and capable of being lowered without power; and - (d) all information from aids to navigation and charts is fully monitored; and - (e) an appropriate passage plan is safely carried out. - 6.2.4 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar, Automatic Identification System (AIS) and depth recording devices, are to be in continuous operation and fully utilised.